 This simple treatment stimulates blood flow and the elimination of toxins.
 With one evening home treatment, it is common to have a perfect bowel movement the next morning.
 Three weeks of treatment, 5 days a week, yields overall and lasting improvement.
 Firmly entrenched constipation of the worst kind will need dietary changes as well, which are almost always necessary and certainly ideal.
 This method involves hot and cold towels, a wool blanket and ideally a helper, although there is a way to do hydrotherapy alone.
 Here are more complete instructions.
 (I recommend watching a good movie during the process; the cold towels are pretty extreme when they’re first applied, and a movie is the perfect distraction and incentive to keep up with the nightly commitment.)

 3. Vitamin and Mineral Supplementation

 Having the right balance of certain vitamins and minerals is key for the body to function properly.
 We need vitamins and minerals with their co-factors.
-Here are the ones I’ve found to directly correlate with the body’s ability to expel toxins through the gut: D3, K2, Magnesium, a B-complex, and trace soil minerals.
+Here are the ones I’ve found to directly correlate with the body’s ability to expel toxins through the gut: Vitamin D from the sun, K2, Magnesium, a B-complex, and trace soil minerals.

 Many sources recommend magnesium to be applied topically via a spray, for assimilation to occur.
 Here’s my favorite brand, which lasts for a long time.
 I spray it on thin-skinned areas morning and evening: upper chest, belly, calves (for those with Restless Leg Syndrome), inner thighs.
 This brand is not sticky.
 However, thyroid expert Dr. Izabella Wentz Pharm.D., FASCP recommends internal/oral magnesium capsules when constipation is present, and I have found this brand, that she recommends, to work well.
 1-4 capsules can be used, starting with less (taken before bed) and increasing the dosage as needed.